This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 ・We purchase directly from traditional craft manufacturers at 40% off the price,

-Do you know how to secure a 60% profit margin?
+Want to know how to secure a 60% profit margin?

 Fans, crepe paper crafts, lacquerware accessories, military goods, etc.